maziac/z80-peripherals-sample/readme.md

 # Program Flow

 Note: To view the sequence charts in markdown you need a viewer that support puml (plantuml).
-On the github pages you won't see anything.
+On the github pages you won't see anything useful.

 ~~~puml